bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Arduino-Code/libraries/Nefitserial/README.md

 ### ESP8266
 The ESP8266 has a detection method for the BREAK signal. <br>See the ESP UART documentation section 'Error detection interrupt'.<br>
 Check example code for the DMX512 protocol to see how the BREAK is implemented there.
+The ESP8266 serial interface is pretty inconvenient to work with, so I suggest you start with the ESP32 instead.

 ### ESP32
 The ESP32 has a built-in method in the ESP-IDF UART API to send data with a BREAK condition.
 See [here](http://esp-idf.readthedocs.io/en/latest/api-reference/peripherals/uart.html#_CPPv227uart_write_bytes_with_break11uart_port_tPKc6size_ti).<br>